curl/everything-curl/libcurl/examples/get.md

 This example just fetches the HTML from a given URL and sends it to stdout.
 Possibly the simplest libcurl program you can write.

-By replacing the URL this will of course be able to get contents over other supported protocols as well.
+By replacing the URL this is able to get contents over other supported protocols as well.

 Getting the output sent to stdout is a default behavior and usually not what you actually want.
-Most applications will instead install a [write callback](../callbacks/write.md) to have receive the data that arrives.
+Most applications instead install a [write callback](../callbacks/write.md) to have receive the data that arrives.

     #include <stdio.h>